Sanjida-Sompa/PRNG_Test/README.md

+Custom PRNG Analysis
-Custom Pseudorandom Number Generator (PRNG) Analysis Project Overview
+Project Overview
-This project implements a custom Pseudorandom Number Generator (PRNG) using the Linear Congruential Generator (LCG) algorithm.
-The PRNG is evaluated for its uniformity and statistical behavior by comparing it with NumPy's built-in uniform random number generator.
+This project focuses on building a custom pseudorandom number generator (PRNG) using a basic method and evaluating its performance.
+The custom PRNG is visually and statistically compared with NumPy’s built-in random number generator to assess randomness and uniformity.

-Algorithm Used: Linear Congruential Generator (LCG) The LCG generates the next random number using the formula:

-Xₙ₊₁ = (a * Xₙ + c) mod m

-Where:

-a is the multiplier
-c is the increment
-m is the modulus
-X₀ is the seed (initial value)
-Features & Visualizations
+Key Features
-Scatter Plots:
+Scatter Plots

-Compares the custom PRNG and NumPy’s PRNG output in 2D space.
+Visual comparison of point distribution between the custom PRNG and NumPy's generator

-Evaluates randomness and point distribution.
-Histograms:
+Helps detect patterns or clustering that indicate poor randomness

+Histograms
-Shows the distribution shape of X and Y values.
+Display the frequency distribution of X and Y values

-Helps assess how uniform or skewed the PRNG output is.
+Used to evaluate how close the outputs are to a uniform distribution

-Summary Statistics:
+Summary Statistics

-Calculates mean and standard deviation of X and Y values.
+Mean and standard deviation calculated for both X and Y values

-Verifies the closeness to a uniform distribution.
+Allows direct comparison of the statistical properties of the two generators

  How to Run
-Make sure Python is installed (Python 3.7+ recommended).
+Install Python (version 3.7 or above)

-Install required packages:
+Install required libraries:
-pip install numpy matplotlib Run the script:
+pip install numpy matplotlib

+Run the script:
-python src/prng_analysis.py This will:
+python src/prng_analysis.py

+Output Includes
-Generate scatter plots
+Two scatter plots saved as custom_vs_numpy_prng.pdf

-Show histograms

-Print statistical summaries to the terminal
+Four histograms saved as custom_prng_histograms.pdf

+Console output with mean and standard deviation of X and Y values

-Learning Outcomes Understand how LCG works.
+Learning Outcomes

-Analyze and visualize random number uniformity.

-Compare custom PRNG with standard library generators.
+Understand the behavior and limitations of simple PRNGs

+Learn how to evaluate random number generators using visual tools and statistics

+Compare a custom-built generator to a standard, reliable library implementation